alexbelij/moviedb/README.md

 ## Why?

-Mostly because I am learning iOS development and it seemed like a nice litte project to expand my knowledge and portfolio.
+Mostly because I am learning iOS development and it seemed like a nice little project to expand my knowledge and portfolio.
 I also wanted to make more *simplified* version of already wonderful app from IMDB.

 ## Current state